Addono/gatsby-theme-intro/gatsby-theme-intro/README.md

 - Uses utility-first [TailwindCSS](https://tailwindcss.com/) framework
 - Responsive design (desktop / mobile)

+### Added In This Fork

+- Projects can have multiple icons
+- Project icons support can have links

+### Migrating From Original

+- Migrate the `icon` field in `content/projects.yaml` to `icons`.
+See the documentation below on the new format of `icons`.

 ## 🚀 Getting Started

 ### Install theme & dependencies